ARTICLE

 Many of the school’s graduates go on to attend Johnson & Wales University, a Rhode Island-based secondary school known for its culinary arts and hospitality programs.

-“I am just overwhelmed with the accomplishments,” Boenig says, “of our students and staff.”
+“I am just with the ,” Boenig says, “of our students and staff.”

 Fast Fact